Slow down to speed up

 The Courage to Slow Down

 Caroline Farberger is an advocate and ambassador for diversity and inclusive leadership.
 Formerly the CEO of ICA, a leading Swedish insurance company, she brings over 25 years of experience in the financial industry.
 As the first senior business leader in the Nordics to openly share her gender transition, Caroline speaks to the importance of leadership in fostering meaningful dialogue.
-She emphasizes that a key leadership responsibility is knowing when to speed up conversations for progress and when to slow down and invest time in critical discussions.
+She emphasises that key leadership responsibility is knowing when to speed up conversations for progress and when to slow down and invest time in critical discussions.

 “Both take courage—speeding up and slowing down.
 And in the end, it is a matter of risk management.
 We might want to ask ourselves: What are the consequences of proceeding without knowing the perspectives of others and without having tested the value of our solution on a small scale?“